 - Pour mixed dry ingredients to the wet ingredients bowl and whisk.
 Add dried fruits, chopped walnut, vanilla extract and give it one more whisk.

 - Pour batter in the loaf pan and bake it at 350F for 50 minutes.
 Poke a knife in the center and if it comes out clean, the cake is done.

 - Let it cool down for few minutes before you take it out of the pan.

-Every oven works differently.
-So please keep an eye and don’t depend on the time mentioned here.
 If the cake turns too brown on top and the cake is not yet baked through, leave the oven partially open and continue baking until it’s baked completely.